silyvia/Data-tools/README.md

  -->
 ### Setup
-The entire schemais defined in the schema.sql file The process involved:
+The entire schema is defined in the schema.sql file The process involved:
 <!--

 ```sh